databrary/design/ridir-16/narrative.md

 With minimal metadata, video data collected for one purpose can be reused for a different purpose: to address new questions outside the scope of the original study, to examine phenomena outside the expertise of the original researcher, and to explore new possibilities never envisioned by the original researcher.
 Most researchers enrich video data by spending hours meticulously coding the subset of behaviors relevant to their research.
 Specialized software tools make it easy to apply text-based transcriptions, qualitative annotations, and categorical codes to user-selected segments of the video (10).
-The resulting coding files contain information about how the data were collected, who the participants were, where the participants were, what they were doing or saying, and when they did it or said it.
+The resulting coding files contain information about how the data were collected, who the participants were, where they were, what they were doing or saying, and when they did it or said it.
 Novel analyses could integrate across and build on this information if the videos and coding files were openly shared.
 But most researchers do not currently share video or coding files, and many coding tools use proprietary and incompatible formats.

 Databrary (databrary.org) is a web-based video library funded by NSF and NICHD to enable sharing and reuse of research videos among behavioral scientists.
 We now aim to expand the kind, depth, and diversity of analyses that researchers can conduct by enabling Databrary to store, share, and allow the exchange of coding files linked to shared videos.
-Databrary stores and preserves the videos in the most current standard for digital file formats.
+Databrary stores and preserves videos using standard digital file formats.
 The shared videos are accessible, searchable, and reusable by a rapidly growing group of developmental researchers who are authorized by their institutions with oversight by their ethical review boards.
 Databrary is housed at New York University, securely protected by the university information technology services, and supported by the university libraries.

 ### Challenge

 Many behavioral researchers still use paper-and-pencil to score videos or create make-shift coding files in programs such as Excel (10).
-Others extract information from video using specialized tools–CLAN (12), Datavyu (13), ELAN (14), Mangold Interact (15), Noldus Observer XT (16), and Transana (17).
+Others extract information from video using specialized tools such as CLAN (12), Datavyu (13), ELAN (14), Mangold Interact (15), Noldus Observer XT (16), or Transana (17).
-These video coding tools enable human coders to move backwards and forwards through digital videos at varied speeds and to apply *tags—*speech transcripts, comments and other qualitative annotations, numeric ratings, single words or letters that correspond to categorical codes—to user-selected segments of video.
+These video coding tools enable human coders to move backwards and forwards through digital videos at varied speeds and to apply *tags* to user-selected parts of the video: speech transcripts, comments or other qualitative annotations, numeric ratings, or single words or letters that correspond to categorical codes.
-Each tag is time-locked to a particular video segment so that information about the sequence and duration of events can be computed.
+Tag are often time-locked to a particular video frame or segment so that information about the sequence and duration of events can be computed.
 Most tools support the application of multiple series of tags in separate *coding passes* that focus on different behaviors.
 The scored data are stored in *coding files*.
 The information from the coding files forms the basis of subsequent quantitative and qualitative analyses.
 To ensure reliable, reproducible, and robust results, most researchers develop rich descriptions of the behaviors of interest that are captured by the various types of tags.
-*Coding manuals* saved in word processing or spreadsheet formats capture and organize the definitions.
+*Coding manuals* saved in word processing or spreadsheet formats capture and organize these definitions.
 Taken together, the coding files and manuals contain invaluable, expensive-to-acquire, human-validated, text-based information about the contents of raw research videos.

 With a few notable exceptions (CHAT, ELAN, Transana), the available coding tools store data in incompatible, proprietary, and non-interoperable formats.
 Import and export among them can be difficult or impossible.
-Researchers may need to hire technical experts to collaborate with colleagues who use an incompatible tool.
+Researchers may need to hire technical experts to collaborate with colleagues who use an incompatible tool or even move data between tools along their preferred analysis stream.
-Those without access to technical expertise or a compatible tool may abandon attempts to reuse shared data.
+Those without access to technical expertise or a compatible tool may abandon attempts to use the best-suited tools or reuse shared data.
 Few efficient and secure means exist for sharing videos with linked coding files; those that do exist support only a restricted set of file formats.

 ### Opportunity